ANALYSIS-Freighters to the fore as planemakers bet on trade flows

 There is also huge uncertainty over the strength of the economic recovery from the pandemic and the future of global trade, which was in a slump before the pandemic due to U.S.-China trade tensions that have not been resolved.

-"It's not a risk-free decision," said Stuart Rubin, an aviation specialist at consulting firm ICF of Airbus and Boeing's freighter plans.
+"It's not a risk-free decision," said Stuart Rubin, managing director aviation at consulting firm ICF of Airbus and Boeing's freighter plans.

 Neither company has disclosed the cost of developing the new models.